wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-storage.md

 metadata:
   robots: index
 ---
-# Storage in VWO FME Android SDK
+# Storage in VWO FE Android SDK

-The VWO FME Android SDK operates in a stateless mode by default, meaning each `getFlag` call triggers a fresh evaluation of the flag against the current user context.
+The VWO FE Android SDK operates in a stateless mode by default, meaning each `getFlag` call triggers a fresh evaluation of the flag against the current user context.

 To optimize performance and maintain consistency, the SDK provides both built-in storage and the ability to implement custom storage through a storage connector.
 This allows you to persist feature flag decisions in your preferred storage system.